German jazz: Years of National Socialism, the 1930s and the missing 1940s

 From 1937 onward, American musicians in Europe couldn't cross German borders.
 Admittedly, in spite of such persecution it was still possible, at least in major cities, to buy jazz records until the beginning of the war; however, the further development of, and the contact with, the American Jazz World were largely interrupted.
 The "Reichsmusikkammer" (Reichs Music Chamber) supported dance music that bore some traits of Swing, but listening to foreign stations, which regularly played jazz, was penalised from 1939 on.
 Even after certain songs and performers were banned in Germany, several radio stations played jazz music by printing a new, German-centric label.
 For example, the song "Tiger Rag" became "Schwarzer Panther", or the "black panther".
 "Joseph!
 Joseph!" became "Sie will nicht Blumen und nicht Schokolade", which translates as "She wants neither flowers nor chocolate" (WFMU Staff).

 Some musicians did not want to follow this command.
 Thus, for example, when jazz was finally prohibited by the Nazis at the beginning of the war, the clarinettist Ernst Höllerhagen left Germany for exile in Switzerland.
+Similarly, after assisting with the "transplantation" of American jazz into German cafes, cabarets and theaters for nearly sixteen years (1914-1939), the guitarist Mike Danzi refused to carry out the Hitler salute publicly in 1939 and fled Nazism in order to return to the concert hall stage in the United States.

 At that time, only a relatively small number of people in Germany knew how jazz music sounded in America – at that time, swing – and that it was jazz.
 With the pressing wartime effort from 1941 to 1943, the Nazis accidentally fostered the jazz craze by forcing bands from Nazi-occupied nations in Western Europe to perform, bringing hot swing.
 Eventually, the Nazi party realized that jazz could not be removed entirely from Germany (WFMU Staff).
 The Nazis even re-developed and newly produced some pieces, giving them new lyrics, in special studios.
 One example is the song "Black Bottom", which was presented as "Schwarzer Boden".
 For some Germans, the banned foreign stations with jazz programs were very popular.